1. How do I connect to the terminals?

 is that the ferrofluid produces a broad plateau rather than a peak at the

-might, I was unable to hear any difference between the sound of the OWI and the
+as I might, I was unable to hear any difference between the sound of the OWI

-conclusion, the tweeters from Hiquphon represent an extremely high level of
+the tweeters from Hiquphon represent an extremely high level of performance for

-performance for small dome tweeters.
-They excel in flatness of response,
+small dome tweeters.
+They excel in flatness of response, resolution of detail,

-frequency they do almost everything right.
-Personally, I love an open sounding
+almost everything right.
+Personally, I love an open sounding tweeter that

 Because of it’s 90db sensitivity, high resolution of detail, and flat